vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 ### Increasing build complexity and our slow build times

 Recently, we've been discussing the trade offs associated with different code modularization techniques.
-We currently make fairly heavy use of the Rust Feature Flag system.
+We currently make fairly heavy use of the Rust feature flag system.

 This is great because it enables us to build in multi-platform support as well as specialized (eg only 1 source) builds.
 We also noted builds with only 1 or two feature flags are **significantly** faster than builds with all features